perl5-dbi/DBI-Test/DESIGN.md

         subtest '...', \&baz;
     }

 to invoke a set of tests.

 Taking that a step further, the run() function could automatically detect what test functions exist in a package and call each in turn.

 It could also call setup and teardown subs that could control fixtures.
 Then test modules would look something like this:

+    package DBI::Test::...;
-    use DBI::Test::RunTestModule qw(run);
+    use DBI::Test::ModuleTestsRunner qw(run);
     sub test__setup { ... }
     sub test__teardown { ... }
     sub test_foo { ... }